 - Excellent transport links;

-- The area a bit dirty and poor;
+- The area is a bit dirty and poor;

 - Not enough large supermarkets;

-- The south part of Kilburn is very crowded;
+- The southern part of Kilburn is very crowded;

 - Unsafe feeling at night, especially for women;